AuDigitalHealth/ci-fhir-r4/input/intro-notes/StructureDefinition-dh-relatedperson-mhr-1-intro.md

-The purpose of this profile is to define a representation of a related person for exchange usage scenarios with the My Health Record system infrastructure in Australia.
 In the context of an exchange of health information a related person is part of the context established for a set of healthcare-related information.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [RelatedPerson](http://hl7.org/fhir/R4/relatedperson.html) that are supported.